When it comes to improving return on investment through renovations, it can be helpful to think outside the box.

 In 2017, one of our owners purchased a four-bedroom, two-garage home in Aberglasslyn for $408,000 (+stamp duty).
-Potential was identified to convert the property to a three-bedroom, one-bathroom house with a one-bedroom, one-bathroom granny flat.
+The potential was identified to convert the property to a three-bedroom, one-bathroom house with a one-bedroom, one-bathroom granny flat.

 This renovation would have a dual purpose: increasing rental income and achieving overall capital growth.

-A designer, private certifier and builder were engaged, with planning permission engaged afterward to speed up the process.
+A designer, private certifier and builder were engaged, with planning permission engaged afterwards to speed up the process.